Sample Message to Young Voters

 Kansans also have the opportunity to vote in advance.
 For details on advance voting and other and key election dates click here.

 Your vote really does matter.
-This election, we are choosing the local leaders who will guide our present and our future.
-These are the candidates for mayor, for city council, for our county water district, and for the boards of our local school district and community college.
-If you don’t vote, you are leaving it others to make critical decisions regarding your future.
+This election we are choosing the local leaders who will guide our present and future.
+These candidates are running for mayor, city council, Johnson County Community College Board of Trustees, and Water One’s Board.
+If you don’t vote, you are leaving it to others to make critical decisions regarding your future.
 Therefore, now is the perfect time to familiarize yourself with the voting process and the candidates.

-According to data and analysis by the Center for Information & Research on Civic Learning and Engagement (CIRCLE), only 45% of 18-29-year olds in Kansas voted in 2020, the last presidential election year.
-That number trails the national young voter turnout rates by 5 percentage points.
+According to data and analysis by the Center for Information & Research on Civic Learning and Engagement (CIRCLE), only 35% of 18-29-year olds in Kansas voted in 2024.
+That number trails the national young voter turnout rates by 4 percentage points.
 If you want your voice to be heard and candidates who represent your views to help shape what the future looks like, then you need to vote for them.
-This is especially important in a primary election, where your vote is even more impactful.
+This is especially important in a local election, where your vote is even more impactful.

 To learn about voter registration, polling locations, advance voting, deadlines, and general voting questions, I encourage you to visit the Johnson County Election Office by clicking here.
 To learn about the candidates who are running, go to VoteJoCo.com or follow VoteJoCo on YouTube.